 Read on for details of our Community Transport services

 Regular passengers find that travelling on the Community Bus is a pleasant outing and an opportunity to socialise with fellow residents.
-A gold coin donation is requested.

-Click here for the Community Bus Timetable.
+Click here for the latest Community Bus Timetable.

 Booking a seat on the Community Bus

-Conditions of travel on the Community Bus
+Travel on the Community Bus

 Instructions and directions of the bus driver and volunteer helper must be followed at all times.